 Lastly, the medium can tell, for example, whether the traffic from a specific source was generated by a paid campaign or organically.

 A useful tool, if you want to follow the performance of your different ad campaigns with Google Analytics, is the Campaign URL-builder.

-You can measure the engagement of almost all of your content (so blogs, social media posts, newsletters), and your website.
+You can measure the engagement of almost all of your content (blogs, social media posts, and newsletters), and your website.
 Let’s take a look at what it is that you should be keeping an eye on:

 Many website hosting services have great tools for tracking website metrics, but the most used one is Google Analytics.
 It may take a little bit to figure out what’s what, but it’s a great platform that gives you detailed information on the different engagement levels during different periods of time.
 In Google Analytics, engagement metrics can be found under the Behavior section.

 A bounce is a single-page session on your site, so if a user opens a single page on your site and then leaves without clicking on anything else, the Analytics server sees that as a bounce.
-You want to avoid a high bounce rate in any case, but especially since a study found that bounce rate was closely correlated to first page Google rankings.
+You want to avoid a high bounce rate in any case, especially since a study found that bounce rate was closely correlated to first-page Google rankings.

 A high bounce rate might indicate that your audience is not getting what they expected when they click on your website.
 Whether it’s misleading advertisements, messy website navigation, or something else, bounce rate helps you see if there’s something off with the content or structure of your website that’s standing in the way of conversions.